Friendofhumanity/Friendofhumanity/README.md

 - 🔎 **Knowledge Graph Extraction** using LLMs, OpenIE-style pipelines, and embeddings
 - 🤖 **LLM-based fact-checking** and misinformation detection systems
+- 📊 **Data Visualization & Analytics** to turn raw data into clear insights and decision-ready visuals
 - 🧩 **Retrieval-Augmented Generation** and structured reasoning pipelines
 - 🇮🇳 **Hindi NLP** and low-resource language understanding
 - 🚀 Turning research ideas into clean, usable AI projects
+- 🤝 Working in collaborative environments where good communication, teamwork, and shared learning matter

 ---